Best holiday rental deals in Adelaide

 The weather in Adelaide

 Adelaide is often referred to as ‘The Festival City,’ thanks to the many fascinating events held here throughout the year.
-From sports and beer fests to events for family vacationers and art lovers, the city has something to pique the interest of every visitor.
+From sports and beer fests to events for family vacationers and art lovers, the city has something to interest every visitor.

 Visit wine regions like the Barossa Valley, try mountain biking, go on a steam train ride, and explore the city’s many markets.
 If you're seeking a more relaxing holiday, you can kick back in the comfort of your own beach house.

-For travellers looking to stay in authentic-style Adelaide holiday rentals, there are numerous options.
+For travellers looking to stay in authentic Adelaide holiday accommodation, there are numerous options.
 Replicas of English country cottages, window villas, mansions, and even Art Deco and Spanish architectural styles feature in the city’s typical housing styles.
 You'll also find plenty of beach houses with gorgeous ocean views, and even pet friendly accommodation options if you can't leave your furry friend behind!

 If you had to try just one iconic Adelaide dish, go for the pie floater.
 Australian meat pie served in pea soup, this dish has been named as a heritage icon.
 The Bakery on O'Connell in North Adelaide is one of the most popular places to try a pie floater.

-Genuine food enthusiasts always want the freshest ingredients, so to sample the region’s best fresh produce, head to the Adelaide Central Market where artisan cheeses, seafood and smoked meats vie for attention alongside fresh fruits and vegetables.
+Good food is all about good ingredients - so to sample the region’s best fresh produce, head to the Adelaide Central Market, where artisan cheeses, seafood and smoked meats vie for attention alongside fresh fruits and vegetables.

 Dough is the place to visit for deliciously fresh pastries during your market tour.
 Take your pick from a wide range of bread as well as gluten-free products.
 Gouger Street is another crowd-puller with its various cuisines and budgets to suit every visitor.